jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 overhead of the *Java Serialization* format.

-In any case, using VMware GemFire PDX Serialization is ideal if you have large number of objects forming a complex graph where missing a type that needs to be serialized is easy to do.
+In any case, using [vmware-gemfire-name] PDX Serialization is ideal if you have large number of objects forming a complex graph where missing a type that needs to be serialized is easy to do.
 PDX allows you to query data in serialized form and even allows non-Java clients (e.g. native clients